HauminZhu/haominzhu.github.io/real_about_me.md

 (My work!)

 Maybe the Gundam is the primary reason why I fell in love with robotics when I was just a kid.
-With all this years, I love building Gunpla (Model Kits of Gundam), and building Gunpla makes me peace and clam.
+With all this years, I love building Gunpla (Model Kits of Gundam), and building Gunpla makes me peaceful and clam.

 # LEGO
 ![test](/img/avatar-icon.png)